inviqa/harness-base-php/src/drupal/docs/customise/commands.md

 If not, here are some example that might be a good starting point.

-_Note: If someone clones the project repository as a different name than what's in workspace.yml for `workspace('projectname')`, docker compose commands will fail due to using the directory name by default.
-The way around this is to ensure you include the `COMPOSE_PROJECT_NAME` environment variable any time you use `docker compose` from within a custom command._

 ### Refresh script - `ws drupal-refresh`
 ```yaml
 command('drupal-refresh'): |